Update: Man among those killed held door to allow others to escape, Tulsa police chief says

-Two health care providers, a medical officer staffer and a man there with a patient were killed in a mass shooting Wednesday on the campus of Saint Francis Health System in Tulsa.
+Two orthopedic surgeons, a medical office staffer and a man there with a patient were killed in a mass shooting Wednesday on the campus of Saint Francis Health System in Tulsa.

 Mayor G.T.
 Bynum and officials from Saint Francis Health System and Tulsa Police Department offered more details Thursday on the shooting that left four innocent people dead, as well as the gunman.